nestybox/sysbox-ee/README.md

 Sysbox-EE is offered via a 30-day free trial and a paid subscription after that.

-Features and pricing info is shown below.
+Features and pricing info are shown below.

 <p align="center">
     <img alt="sysbox" src="./docs/figures/sysbox-features.png" height="800" width="1000" />